duncanbradley/thesis/reproducibility.md

 *Jiménez et al., 2017* - Original context for FAIR was data, whereas Open Source Software is concerned with software, but they have many similarities (see also Lamprecht et al., 2020).

-*Klein et al. (2018)* - Stimuli and other materials e.g. experimental scripts should be shared.

-Different types of resources require different metadata implementations/considerations.
-Metadata provides an important contribution towards reproducbility (Leipzig et al., 2021).

-*White et al. 2013* - Avoid simple errors like failing to separate values from units, and spaces in file names, ambiguous blank cells.

-*Nosek et al., 2015* - TOP Guidelines for Open Science practices, requires sharing.

 *Jiménez et al., 2017* - Open Source Software does not place limits on who may examine, adapt and extend the underlying code.
 Therefore, it provides many opportunities for bettering the use of software for research.
 Exposing work through public sharing can engender trust, promote collaboration, build upon existing work.
 Licences provide clear statement for third parties, ensuring that use is appropriate and contributes to longevity.

-*Smith et al., 2016* - citations of software should be considered equally important as citations of research.
-The authors should be credited, versions and variants should be named, and associated resources should be easily accessible.
-Methods for identifying citations should be persistent and unique to the software.
 *White et al. 2013* - Lenient licences avoid unneccessary restrictions.

-*Marwick et al., 2018* - Raw data should kept separate from other files so that processing is clear and does not alter the original file.

-*Klein et al. (2018)* - Independent providers are the best choices for repositories, in particular OSF for its range of features.

-*White et al. 2013* - Use non-proprietary file types.

-*Lee et al., 2018* - The contents of a README should cover elementary information such as setup instructions and licence.

 *Nüst et al., 2017* - Sharing is not sufficient becuase what is shared must be comprehensible.

 *Chen et al., 2019* - suggests moving simply beyond notions openness and transparent, and the importance of whether such resources are usable.
 This does involve preserving a workflow, licensing, using established repositories.
 Suitable approach to reproducibility considers the data, analysis, and other characteristcis of the research project.

-Docker containers and YAML frontmatter are types of metadata (Leipzig et al., 2021).
+*Klein et al. (2018)* - Stimuli and other materials e.g. experimental scripts should be shared.

+*Smith et al., 2016* - citations of software should be considered equally important as citations of research.
+The authors should be credited, versions and variants should be named, and associated resources should be easily accessible.
+Methods for identifying citations should be persistent and unique to the software.

+*Klein et al. (2018)* - Independent providers are the best choices for repositories, in particular OSF for its range of features.

+*White et al. 2013* - Use non-proprietary file types to facilitate re-use.

 ## Sharing Code

-*White et al. 2013* - Raw data and code for processing should be supplied.
+**Including in a manscript a textual description of an analysis conducted presents an incomplete and vague acount of this process (Piccolo and Frampton, 2016).
+Researchers must share code in order to detail the journey from the original dataset to inferential statistics (Klein et al., 2018), otherwise their software is a ‘black box’ (Morin et al., 2012).
+Doing so permits *independent* reproduction of all computational processes (Stodden et al., 2016).**

 Initially, the possibility of issues or inconsistencies arising from computer code was overlooked (Plesser, 2018).
-Research software is opaque unless shared (Morin et al., 2012).
-*Stodden et al., 2016* - reproduction of computational processes ought to be achieved*independently*.
+*Marwick et al., 2018* - Any files *produced* by the compendia ought to be expendable, since it should be trivial to reproduce them using the resources available.
-*Piccolo and Frampton (2016)* - Textual descriptions accompanying analysis can facilitate, but can only go so far.

-*Sandve et al. 2013* - Roughly similar findings are not particularly informative - exact reproduction requires random seeds, in order to properly verify results.
+Each stage of processing must be included (Sandve et al., 2013)

+## Documenting Code
 *Stodden et al. 2013* - irreproducible computational working practices are akin to poor record keeping.
-The expectations around documentation of code do not match the care required for other aspects of research.
-The typical researcher’s documentation of code is inconsistent with their attention to detail in other aspects of research.
+The expectations around documentation of software do not match the care required for other aspects of research.
+The typical researcher’s documentation of software is inconsistent with their attention to detail in other aspects of research.

-*Klein et al. (2018)* - Detail journey from original dataset to inferential statistics.

-*Marwick et al., 2018* - Any files *produced* by the compendia ought to be expendable, since it should be trivial to reproduce them using the resources available.

 ## Best vs. Good

-Reject perfectionism, accept limitations of code, and share it.
-Such limitations arise becuase the task at hand only requires the code to function as expected for the specific scenario.
-(Non-essential) ideals are often ignored if not essential.
-It is not possible to benefit from external inquiry if the code is not shared (Barnes, 2010).

-Best is the enemy of the good (containers) - (Nüst et al., 2020).
-*Piccolo and Frampton (2016)* - A partial effort towards reproducibility still trumps a wholly irreproducible research project.
-*White et al. 2013* - Regarding metadata, the best is the enemy of the good.
-*Klein et al. (2018)* - Analysis shared need not be perfect to be useful.
+**A principle often endorsed in this literature concerns the merits of small efforts.
+Taking *some* steps to increase reproducibility still enhances a project’s quality compared to neglecting this aspect altogether (Piccolo and Frampton, 2016).
+Witholding resources in pursuit of continuous refinement risks never sharing them at all.
+This fallacy is captured by the maxim ‘the best is the enemy of the good’.**

+**Analysis code does not need be perfect to in order to be useful to others (Klein et al., 2018), and it is impossible to benefit from external inquiry if the code is not shared (Barnes, 2010).
+Barnes (2010) argues that perceived limitations simply reflect that the code works only for the specific scenario at hand; inessential improvements are by definition not required for basic functioning.
+Researchers ought to accept these limitations and share their code anyway.
+In addition to code, this notion has also been applied to metadata (White et al., 2013) and containerisation (Nüst et al., 2020).**

 ## Coding Practices

-Rather than focusing on absolute best practices, Wilson et al. (2015) present a starting point for repoducible working, smaller steps towards fully reproducible work.
-Comprehensible naming practices.
-Modularity is the precursor to code that is comprehensible and easy to reuse.
-This involves well-defined functions.
-Documentation to introduce each program.
-Support reuse of code, avoid repetition, also avoid controlling code through commenting, but use a programattical approach instead.

-Tidyverse is designed with humans in mind, facilitating comprehension and use (Wickham et al., 2019).
+**Programming with an automated approach has three benefits over manual processing: increased efficiency, increased reproducibility, and reduced error (Sandve et al., 2013).
+Researchers should split code into appropriate chunks which each achieve a clearly-defined goal (Rule et al., 2019).
+Writing functions in a modular style avoids redundant repetition, promotes comprehension and supports reuse of code (Wilson et al., 2015).
+This approach shares many similarities with the Unix philosophy (Gancarz, 2003).**

+**Several other coding behaviours can facilite or inhibit reproducibility.
+For example, *absolute* file paths refer to a specific directory on a user’s machine, which will not be replicated on other users’ machines.
+Using *relative* file paths, which locate files in relation to the project directory, ensure code is *portable* and can be used on any machine (Bertin and Baumber, 2020).
+Additionally, independent researchers cannot successfully verify findings if only an approximate resemblance is achieved.
+Therefore, for any process involving random number generation, a random seed must be specified within the script, to ensure exact reproduction of results (Sandve et al., 2013).
+For maximum transparency, researchers should avoid controlling code through comments, but use programatical approaches instead (Wilson et al., 2015).**

+# Tidyverse

 Wickham (2014) introduces a set of tools and criteria for preparing data prior to analysis.
 A principled way of approaching this task simplifies the process.
 The main goal is facilitating analysis.
 Ensuring correct structure.
 A column for each variable (each type of measurement) and a row for each observation (each related instance).
 Functions designed to create tidy data treat data in a standardised manner, thus can be employed in concert.

-Split code into appropriate chunks that achieve a clearly-defined goal.
-Write functions to avoid duplication, make code modular (Rule et al., 2019).
-This bears many similarities to the Unix philosophy (Gancarz, 2003).
+The Tidyverse, a collection of packages, …

-Use relative file paths, since these are ‘portable’.
-Adherence to tidyverse style code is likely to lead to more comprehensible code.
-Several R packages provide support for reproducibile practices.
-The authors present a package which supports reproducible practices.
-Users who specify a local working directory are confronted with an error which instructs them to choose an appropriate file path instead.
-Also encourages use of functionality which sets the random seed (Bertin and Baumer, 2020).
+Tidyverse is designed with humans in mind, facilitating comprehension and use (Wickham et al., 2019).
+Adherence to tidyverse style code is likely to lead to more comprehensible code (Bertin and Baumer, 2020).

-*Lee et al., 2018* - comments should provide a comprehensive account of the code.
-Examples may help explain functions.

-*Sandve et al. 2013* - Each stage of processing must be included.
-Automated working has three benefits over manual processing: reduced error, increased efficiency, and increased reproducibiltiy.

 ## Literate Programming and Dynamic Documents